Learn about the Standard Net Energy Metering process and requirements

 Access Net Energy Metering documentation and apply online

-Solar, wind or hybrid renewable energy projects that are less than 30 kilowatts (kW) require a Standard Net Energy Metering (NEM) Interconnection Agreement with PG&E. Our team can help ensure your project has a successful, safe and reliable interconnection to the grid.
+Solar, wind or hybrid renewable energy projects that are sized to 30 kilowatts (kW) or less require a Standard Net Energy Metering (NEM) Interconnection Agreement with PG&E. Our team can help ensure your project has a successful, safe and reliable interconnection to the grid.

 Apply easily with our online interconnection tool

 Our online tool can help you complete the latest documents that are required for interconnection.
 In addition, the tool can help you:

 - Save time by auto-filling your information from the service agreement and meter ID input.

 - View applicable rate schedule options and an approved equipment listing from drop-down menus.

 - Avoid submission errors with built-in validation.

 Interconnection Tool—Apply Online

 Applying for Standard NEM-Required Documentation